open-iscsi/tcmu-runner/README.md

 1. If using systemd, copy `org.kernel.TCMUService1.service` to `/usr/share/dbus-1/system-services/` and `tcmu-runner.service` to `/lib/systemd/system`.
 1. Or, run it from the command line as root.
 It should print the number of handlers and devices found.

+##### Creating a LIO user-backed storage object with backstore specific tools

+- Ceph:

+If setting up tcmu-runner in a HA configuration, the ceph-iscsi-cli (https://github.com/ceph/ceph-iscsi-cli) tool is the preferred management tool.

+Bug reports should be made to the tcmu-runner github: https://github.com/open-iscsi/tcmu-runner/issues, but can be made to ceph-users@ceph.com mailing list.

 ##### Creating a LIO user-backed storage object with targetcli-fb or configfs

 Support for the user/tcmu backstore is supported in targetcli-fb/rtslib-fb: